TheJessieKirk/jam_fallout_3/JXPSuperMutantMoreMeat/JXPSuperMutantMoreMeat Readme.txt

            Retail Version, 32-bit Windows:
              C:\Program Files\Bethesda Softworks\Fallout 3\Data

-    3. Optionally, extract the files “JXPReillysRangersCompoundMusic Readme.txt” and “JXPReillysRangersCompoundMusic License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.
+    3. Optionally, extract the files “JXPSuperMutantMoreMeat Readme.txt” and “JXPSuperMutantMoreMeat License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.

     4. Launch Fallout 3.
 When the Launcher window appears, select Data Files.
        The Fallout 3 Data Files window will appear containing a list of files.
-       Click/tap the checkbox next to “JXPReillysRangersCompoundMusic.esp” to enable it, then click/tap the OK button.
+       Click/tap the checkbox next to “JXPSuperMutantMoreMeat.esp” to enable it, then click/tap the OK button.
 The mod is now installed.

                                 3. GAME CHANGES

-    This mod changes the Rangers Compound music from the dungeon playlist (that plays in metros, caves and such) to the base playlist (that plays in The Citadel, The Mall, etc.)
+    This mod adds Human Flesh, Brahim Steak, Mirelurk Meat and Yao Guai Meat to the possible random items Super Mutants carry, although it's more likely they will carry more common meat (with Human Flesh somewhere in the middle, odds-wise).

                                  4. RATIONALE

-    It seems a bit strange to play spooky dungeon music in a friendly base.
+    Super Mutants aren't picky; it's established they eat humans, hunt Brahmin and shoot/smash pretty much any animal.

                         5. UNINSTALLATION INSTRUCTIONS

-    1. Delete the file “JXPReillysRangersCompoundMusic.esp”.
+    1. Delete the file “JXPSuperMutantMoreMeat.esp”.
 The mod is now uninstalled.

                                  6. CHANGELOG

     0.1.0
       Initial commit.
-      Changed Reilly's Rangers Compound music from dungeon to base.

-    1.0.0
-      Fixed documentation syntax.
+      Added more meat items via script injection to the levelled meat list used exclusively by Super Mutants.

                                   7. CREDITS